Friedrich Schleiermacher: Tutoring, chaplaincy and first works

+Schleiermacher-Haus in Berlin-Mitte, where he lived 1809 - 1816 while being pastor at the nearby Dreifaltigkeitskirche.

 At the completion of his course at Halle, Schleiermacher became the private tutor to the family of Friedrich Alexander Burggraf und Graf zu Dohna-Schlobitten (1741–1810), developing in a cultivated and aristocratic household his deep love of family and social life.

+Schleiermacher was ordained in 1794.
 Two years later, in 1796, he became chaplain to the Charité Hospital in Berlin.
 Lacking scope for the development of his preaching skills, he sought mental and spiritual satisfaction in the city's cultivated society and in intensive philosophical studies, beginning to construct the framework of his philosophical and religious system.
 Here Schleiermacher became acquainted with art, literature, science and general culture.
 He was strongly influenced by German Romanticism, as represented by his friend Karl Wilhelm Friedrich von Schlegel.
 That interest is borne out by his Confidential Letters on Schlegel's Lucinde as well as by his seven-year relationship (1798–1805) with Eleonore Christiane Grunow (née Krüger) (1769/1770–1837), the wife of Berlin clergyman August Christian Wilhelm Grunow (1764–1831).

 Though his ultimate principles remained unchanged, he placed more emphasis on human emotion and the imagination.
 Meanwhile, he studied Spinoza and Plato, both of whom were important influences.
 He became more indebted to Kant though they differed on fundamental points.
 He sympathised with some of Jacobi's positions, and took some ideas from Fichte and Schelling.
 The literary product of that period of rapid development was his influential book, Reden über die Religion (On Religion: Speeches to Its Cultured Despisers), and his "new year's gift" to the new century, the Monologen (Soliloquies).

 In the first book, Schleiermacher gave religion an unchanging place among the divine mysteries of human nature, distinguished it from what he regarded as current caricatures of religion and described the perennial forms of its manifestation.
 That established the programme of his subsequent theological system.
 In the Monologen, he revealed his ethical manifesto in which he proclaimed his ideas on the freedom and independence of the spirit and on the relationship of the mind to the sensual world, and he sketched his ideal of the future of the individual and of society.